 - Do not promote or reference alcohol in your ads.

 - Weight loss products and services

-- We do not allow the promotion of weight loss products and services that make unrealistic claims encouraging unhealthy weight loss goals.
+- Do not promote weight loss products or services that make unrealistic claims encouraging unhealthy weight loss goals.

-- We do not allow the promotion of weight loss pills, weight loss supplements, or fat burners.
+- Do not promote weight loss pills, weight loss supplements, or fat burners.

 - Gambling and games

-- Ads that promote or facilitate online gambling, lotteries, casinos, sports bookings, fantasy sports, bingo, or poker.
+- Do not promote online gambling, lotteries, casinos, sports bookings, fantasy sports, bingo, or poker.